Start a Website that Draws Traffic

 My friendship with beekeepers in the virtual world has opened my eyes to see the amazing work of the honey bees in the real world.
 I dream that one day my country would facilitate designated vicinities in the keeping of bees (just like how New York has again allowed urban beekeeping.
 How do they do it, how does Hong Kong do it?
 In fact we have the marvellous advantage of weather; the combs will be flowing and dripping with honey all year round).
 As we live in a society marked by ultimate modernisation, the dire need to build the strongest economy, the best education system, produce the most intelligent and scholarly students, most talented and productive workforce, most advanced technologies, could we not slow down and stop to ponder how we can move one step closer to Mother Nature and stop to exploit every single bit of land for commercial development?
 I dream that one day the blooms of the rainforest and the tropical blossoms of lemon, coffee and rambutan will be visited by the buzzing creatures and that we would find a little space to embrace what has been given to us from the beginning of times, muse and revel in the simple pleasures of interacting with the ecosystem, let out a smile of gratitude for the soil we step on, the scent of the flowers we breathe in, the little crawlies we see treading on your child's hand, and of course, marvel at the tiny insects that have visited thousands of flowers for nectar to just give us each glob of the super food.

 Jeffrey Archer says "while there may not be a book in every one of us, there is so often a damned good short story".
 And this could be a lifestyle, hobby, a cause; a mission, a belief, a passion, or even a cure that you feel others should also know or even try it.
-With the help of Site Build it!, not only was I only able to start a website but am now making a living out my passion in the web and I believe with Site Build It!, you can too!
+With the help of Solo Build it!, not only was I only able to start a website but am now making a living out my passion in the web and I believe with Solo Build It!, you can too!

 Founder and Author of Benefits of Honey